 This recent trip, I wanted to get to Marshall’s Beach again.
 But, unfortunately, my luck and time just didn’t match up.
 That said, I did pop over to have another look at it after shooting at Baker Beach, and it’s still stunning.
 In fact, after the light was gone I used this location to make a bit of hero photo.
 I think it works.
 But, I’d love to get back with the light is better.

-I actually tied to get photos of the Golden Gate Bridge from a place called “The Wave Organ”.
+I actually tied to get Golden Gate Bridge pictures from a place called “The Wave Organ”.
 But, the location was just way too far away from the bridge.
 So, I shot some landscape photography before walking back to the car.

 But, just before getting back to the car, I realized there were some really nice long lens shots of the bridge from the east side of the park.
 I grabbed this still of the bridge in the very last light of the day.